fbpx

 We all want a big audience – except for the people who have one.

-They want a bigger audience.
+They want a bigger one.

-That desire— whether we acknowledge it or not — colors what we create, how we create it, and how we promote it.
+That desire – whether we acknowledge it or not – colors what we create, how we create it, and how we promote it.

 It influences our decisions and combines with a mistaken belief that social media makes it “easy” to attract a huge following to drive us to chase one.

-“But chasing a huge audience often keeps us from attracting one.”
+But chasing a huge audience often keeps us from attracting one.

 Because a meaningful following is the result of connecting with individuals – not the result of broadcasting to the distracted masses.